-Fried chicken has many worldwide variations in different countries and in all types of cuisines with endless twists to the recipes to cater to local tastebuds.
-For Chinese cuisines, the most popular will be crispy skin chicken and salt and pepper chicken that originated from Southern China, specifically considered as a staple of Cantonese cuisines.
-These two types of fried chicken are always on the menu of all Cantonese restaurants.
+Fried chicken has many worldwide variations in different countries.
+As well as in all types of cuisines with endless twists to the recipes to cater to local tastebuds.
+For Chinese cuisines, the most popular will be crispy skin chicken and salt and pepper chicken.
+They originated from Southern China, specifically considered as a staple of Cantonese cuisines.
+Besides, these two types of fried chicken are always on the menu of all Cantonese restaurants.
 There are two main ways of cooking methods for fried chicken in Chinese cuisines, either pan frying or deep frying.
-My inspiration for this gluten free fried chicken recipe came from salt and pepper chicken.
-I have used a combination of five spice powder, salt and ground white pepper as a spice rub to enhance the taste and flavour of the chicken thighs for this recipe.
-Then these pan fried to perfection chicken thighs are paired with a special chilli sauce to complement the fried chicken.
-This gluten free recipe is simple and also soy free, dairy free, egg free, nut free and allergy friendly.
-These scrumptious pan fried chicken thighs are definitely a much more nutritious alternative than fast food.

 Fried Five Spice Chicken with Special Chilli Sauce